-The disjoint decomposition of a Boolean function is a representation of type f(X) = h(g(Y), Z) with Y and Z being sets of variables partitioning the set X. Disjoint decomposition has many applications in computer science and discrete mathematics, including logic synthesis [1, Chapter 13], combinatorial optimization problems over graphs and networks [2], reliability theory [3] and game theory [4].
+The disjoint decomposition of a Boolean function is a representation of type f(X) = h(g(Y), Z) with Y and Z being sets of variables partitioning the set X. Disjoint decomposition has many applications in computer science and discrete mathematics, including logic synthesis (decomposition of Boolean functions), reliability theory (decomposition of coherent systems [1]), game theory (decomposition of simple n-persons games [2]) and combinatorial optimization problems over graphs and networks (see [3] for an overview).

 This wide range of applications makes it important to have efficient algorithms for finding all, or at least some, decompositions for a given structure.
-Fast decomposition algorithms are known for binary relations and graphs [5, 6, 7].
-For Boolean functions, however, the existing methods either involve the solution of an NP-complete problem (as in [8]) or have exponential running time [9, 10, 11, 12].
-More recent ROBDD-based decomposition algorithms, including [13, 14, 15], show much better average-time performance.
+Fast decomposition algorithms are known for binary relations and graphs [4, 5, 6].
+For Boolean functions, however, the existing methods either involve the solution of an NP-complete problem (as in [7]) or have exponential running time [8, 9, 10, 11].
+More recent ROBDD-based decomposition algorithms, including [12, 13, 14], show much better average-time performance.

 This paper presents a heuristic algorithm targeting to find all disjoint decompositions of an n-variable Boolean function represented by a ROBDD.
-The heuristic is based on two properties: (1) all decompositions of a Boolean function (which can be $O(2^n)$ ) can be uniquely described by so called strong decompositions (which are only O(n)); (2) there exist a best variable ordering for a ROBDD in which the variables Y from any strong decomposition f(X) = h(g(Y), Z) are adjacent.
+The heuristic is based on two properties: (1) all decompositions of a Boolean function (which can be $O(2^n)$) can be uniquely described by a certain subset of decompositions A (which is only O(n)); (2) there exist a best variable ordering for a ROBDD in which the variables Y from any decomposition f(X) = h(g(Y), Z) belonging to A are adjacent.

 If we had such a best ordering, we could examine all its linear intervals to find which Y results in a decomposition f(X) = h(g(Y), Z).
 However, computing best orderings is infeasible for large functions.
 The algorithm presented in this paper is heuristic because it starts from a "good" ordering which is not necessarily keeping the variables Y adjacent.
-The experimental results show that if sifting ordering algorithm [16] is used to get a "good" initial order, then our heuristic finds 95% of all decompositions on average.
+The experimental results show that if sifting ordering algorithm [15] is used to get a "good" initial order, then our heuristic finds 95% of all decompositions on average.
+The presented heuristic algorithm is also able to decompose functions which are too large for the exact algorithms.